sethyuan/logseq-plugin-kanban-board/README.en.md

   Here `bg` is the property with the image path.
 The image path can be a relative path in Logseq or a local absolute path or an URL.
 - Tracking of card's duration in each list.
 - You can filter the board's data.
+- Archiving of cards and lists, both manually or automatically.

 ## List data structure